bibboxen/bibbox/plugins/screen/README.md

 # Screen plugin
-Turns the screen on/off base on configuration.
+Turns the screen on/off base on a configuration.

-# Events

-  * On